Streets and parking

 5. Proof of employment

-The stickers are valid until December 31, 2024, and are available at a cost of $150.
+The 2025-2026-2027 stickers are available from December 9, 2024 at a cost of $300.
 Residents will be able to obtain their sticker at the Permit Office during office hours and pay in cash, by debit card or by cheque.
 Credit cards will not be accepted.

 Logo de la marche au ralenti